 This creamy tomato pink sauce is 20 minutes and really delicious.

-If you’re worrying about the sugar and tempted to omit it or use a substitute, please don’t.
+If you’re worried about the sugar and tempted to omit it or use a substitute, please don’t.
 The amount of sugar is small and it will do a lot to bring out the flavor of the tomatoes.
 The sugar will dissolve in the sauce.
 Substitutes might change the texture of the sauce and clash with the tomatoes.

 Bring the sauce to a boil and continue cooking until most of the liquid is gone, about 5 minutes.
 Remove the pan from the heat and stir in half a cup of heavy cream or whipping cream and a tablespoon of butter.
 These ingredients make the sauce rich and velvety.
-Used correctly, with a pasta and a protein and some vegetables, the fat is spread thin.
+Used correctly, with pasta and a protein and some vegetables, the fat is spread thin.
 Reduce the heat and simmer for another five minutes.

 Then you are ready to serve.
 It’s great for all kinds of food.